shihabahmed/NgPagerLibrary/projects/ng-pager/README.md

 };
 ```

-Then in the component template file, add the following attribute.
+Then in the component template file, add the following attribute:
 ```
 [cssClasses]="pagerCssClasses"
 ```

-So final code in the template should be as follows
+So final code in the template should be as follows:
 ```
 <ng-pager [pager]="pager" [cssClasses]="pagerCssClasses" (pageChange)="changePage($event)"></ng-pager>
 ```